zenium-community/zenium/doc/build-osx.md

 ### 2. Compile

 After configuration, you are ready to compile.
-Run the following in your terminal to compile Bitcoin Core:
+Run the following in your terminal to compile Zenium Core:

 ``` bash
 make        # use "-j N" here for N parallel jobs